Skip to main content

 The Challenger Tour is a vital part of a young player’s career.
 As they get towards their mid-late teens, they generally start their journey on the ITF Tour, and usually around the age of 18-20 – if they are a decent prospect – they will start playing Challenger Tour matches.
 A reasonable assessment can start to be made on their future career, with hold/break statistics much easier to source for Challenger Tour matches than on the ITF Tour.

 For most players, a barrier of around 110% combined hold/break percentage in Challengers is required for a player to have a reasonable chance of future success on the ATP Tour, although previous research from the author has shown that players aged 22 or under had a better Challenger to ATP hold/break percentage statistical adjustment than players aged 23 or higher.
+For seasoned bettors looking to maximize their profits, keeping an eye on reload bonus betting promotions is a key strategy.

 This basically means that younger players are able to step up better than older journeymen, and can improve further with ATP experience.